 We will take reasonable steps to ensure that the personal information we collect, hold, use or disclose is accurate, complete, up to date, relevant and not misleading.
 Reasonable steps that we may take include updating your personal information from public sources such as a telephone directory or we may ask you to confirm the personal information we hold is complete, accurate and current.

 We ask that you notify us of any incorrect personal information we may hold as promptly as possible and advise of changes to your contact details in accordance with our terms and conditions.
 Alternatively, if you believe that any of the personal information we hold about you is inaccurate, out-of-date, incomplete, irrelevant or misleading and needs to be corrected or updated, please contact us using our details provided at the end of this Policy.

 We will respond to your request to correct your personal information we hold within 30 calendar days after the request is made.
 There will be no charge for the making of any request.
 We may refuse to correct your personal information we hold about you if we do not agree with the corrections you have supplied.
 When we refuse your request, we will give you a written notice to that effect and an information statement if requested.

 The Privacy Officer will acknowledge the receipt of your complaint as promptly as possible after we receive your complaint.
-We will endeavor to investigate and resolve your complaint within 30 calendar days.
-If we are unable to resolve your complaint, you can lodge a complaint with the Australian
+We will endeavour to investigate and resolve your complaint within 30 calendar days.
+If you are unsatisfied with our response, you can lodge a complaint with the Australian Information Commissioner.

 Changes to this policy